- What is an LFI Vulnerability?

 /proc/self/fd/10 etc. I’d recommend brute forcing the directory structure of the /proc/self/fd/ directory with Burp Intruder + FuzzDB’s LFI-FD-Check.txt list of likely proc files, you can then monitor the returned page sizes and investigate.

-fimap automates the above processes of discovering and exploiting LFI scripts.
+fimap is a tool used on pen tests that automates the above processes of discovering and exploiting LFI scripts.
 Upon discovering a vulnerable LFI script fimap will enumerate the local filesystem and search for writable log files or locations such as

 fimap + phpinfo() Exploit